Carrie Underwood Shows Off New Look In Birthday Selfie With Husband Mike Fisher

 As The Inquisitr reported last week, Carrie was taking in a hockey game and snapped a sweet selfie for a fan while spending some time in Pittsburgh.

 The appearance came just days after Underwood and Fisher’s firstborn stole the show while appearing with his dad at a Nashville Predators game.
-The Inquisitr reported that the adorable little boy – who rarely appears in public and often has his face covered in his parent’s social media uploads – dropped the puck at the game and shot several big smiles to the cameras.
+The Inquisitr reported that the adorable little boy – who rarely appears in public and often has his face covered in his parents’ social media uploads – dropped the puck at the game and shot several big smiles to the cameras.